amir20/dozzle/README.md

     $ docker run --volume=/var/run/docker.sock:/var/run/docker.sock -p 8888:1224 amir20/dozzle:latest -addr localhost:1224

 will bind to `localhost` on port `1224`.
-You can then use use reverse proxy to control who can see the dozzle.
+You can then use use reverse proxy to control who can see dozzle.

 #### Environment variable, DOCKER_API_VERSION